Mary Veronica

 breakdown.
 He had a vein of humor in his

-writings which was very pleasing, and
+writings which was very pleasing, and had

-would doubtless have accomplished much
+doubtless have accomplished much in the

-in the newspaper work.
-For eight years he
+newspaper work.
+For eight years he served

-served as city editor of the
+as city editor of the Sentinel-Democrat.

 He had a very large circle of

-much solicitude has been manifested by
+friends and much solicitude has been

-them for his welfare during the time
+manifested by them for his welfare during

-caused deep sorrow both in his family
+His death caused deep sorrow both in his

-entire community will be in their
+the entire community will be in their

 heavy affliction.